Proctor Track & Field Renovation

 Accommodate Multiple Uses

 Use of Proctor Field has been restricted to varsity football and soccer games in order to preserve a quality grass playing field.
-To continue maximizing the use of existing facilities, the School Committee and Recreation Master Plan Steering Committee are recommending the installation of a multipurpose synthetic turf surface for Proctor Field.
+To continue maximizing the use of existing facilities, the School Committee and Recreation Master Plan Steering Committee recommended the installation of a multipurpose synthetic turf surface for Proctor Field.

-The current artificial turf surface on Field #1 at the High School has proven very successful and supports HS/MS boys and girls soccer and lacrosse, girls field hockey, and many local youth and adult sport teams.
-Converting Proctor Field to a synthetic turf field will substantially increase the availability of these fields for games, practice sessions, and community use.
+The current artificial turf surface on Field #1 at the High School has proven very successful and supports HS/MS boys and girls soccer and lacrosse, girls field hockey, and

 Benefits of Artificial Turf